Lesson With You live online music lessons - signup

 How much do clarinet lessons cost?

 The average price for a half hour clarinet lesson is $38, although Lesson With You charges $35 only.
-Online clarinet lessons using Zoom, Skype or Google Meet charge between $20-40 for a half hour lesson.
-Local one-on-one lessons range from $35-45 for a half hour lesson, while in-person group lessons can cost $18 for a half hour lesson.
+Online clarinet lessons using Zoom or Google Meet charge between $20-40 for a half hour lesson.
+Local one-on-one lessons range from $35-45 for a half hour lesson.
+The pricing of clarinet lessons can vary based on factors like the instructor’s expertise, performance level, academic credentials, location, teaching experience, and the duration of each lesson.
+Generally, in-person private lessons cost at least 10% more than online lessons.
+At Lesson With You, we offer competitive, fixed rates of $35 for a half hour lesson, $50 for 45 minutes, and $65 per hour. 📖 Learn More: How Much Do Clarinet Lessons Cost?

 What's the best age to start clarinet lessons?